compulim/use-propagate/README.md

 When propagating a value via `useContext`, subscribing nodes will be re-rendered.
 This behavior may not be desirable for events and certain type of scenarios.

+### Why I should not call propagate callback function during render-time?

+When the propagate callback function is called during rendering, a warning message will be printed and propagation will be stopped.

+This is a safety measure to prevent multiple re-render and potential deadlock situation if listeners save the value to a state and trigger another re-render.

+If listeners are controlled and would never trigger re-render, you can pass `allowPropagateDuringRender: true` option to ignore this safety measure.

 ### How to get response from the listener or wait for the listener to complete?

 Modifies the passing value by following the [`FetchEvent.respondWith`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent/respondWith) or [`ExtendableEvent.waitUntil`](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil) pattern.